Search RFE/RL

 Media Climate

-Reporters Without Borders’ Press Freedom Index ranks Afghanistan 178th out of 180 countries.
+Reporters Without Borders’ World Press Freedom Index ranks Afghanistan 178th out of 180 countries.

-Journalists Maharram Durrani, Abadullah Hananzai, and Sabawoon Kakar were killed in a suicide bomb attack in Kabul in 2018.
+In 2018, journalists Maharram Durrani, Abadullah Hananzi, and Sabawoon Kakar were killed in a suicide bomb attack in Kabul.
 Mohammad Ilyas Dayee was killed in a targeted bomb attack in 2020.

 Media Center